-Antlers is a small outdoor and environmental education center on the shore of Raquette Lake.
+Antlers at William H. Parks Family Center for Environmental and Outdoor Education is located on the shore of Raquette Lake.
 Originally run as The Antlers Hotel, the facilities were built in the late 1880s.
 Currently, the center encompasses seven original buildings, including a dining hall and several sleeping accommodations.

 With accommodations for 45 individuals, Antlers is comprised of five primary units: the Main Lodge, the Cedars, the Terrace Cottages, the Casino and the kitchen/dining room.